Pygmy seahorses were first discovered by a scuba diver called George Bargibant in 1969.

 They’re less than an inch long.
-They can change colour.
+They can change color.
 They’re called Pygmy Seahorses and they’re nearly invisible.

-The colouring on the seahorses can vary from bright red to dull grey, depending on the coral to which they anchor.
+The coloring on the seahorses can vary from bright red to dull gray, depending on the coral to which they anchor.

 In order to hold onto the strands of coral, the pygmies have prehensile tails, like some species of land mammals and reptiles.